-Casa Manolo is located in a residential Madrid barrio just six metro stops from Retiro park, where traditional tapas bars occupy the ground floor of many apartment buildings.
-Open your embroidered cloth napkin and order the house croquetas to start.
+Casa Manolo is located in Vicálvaro, a former small town that Madrid’s urban expansion swallowed up in the 1950s.
+Open your cloth napkin and order the house croquetas to start.

 Highly regarded as a go-to option among Madrid’s vegetarian community, B13 has created vegetarian versions of classic local dishes.
 They even have a veggie-friendly calamari sandwich!

 Located in Malasaña just a few minutes from Gran Vía, this restaurant offers two different types of croquetas: pumpkin and leek or mushrooms and garlic.
-It’s just €6.50 for an appetizer-sized portion.
+Either one will set you back just €6.50 for an appetizer-sized portion.
 Yum!

 It’s to your advantage to sit at—or at least get close to—the bar so you can see what kinds of croquetas are waiting to be devoured.
 Don’t miss the ham, and if you’re still hungry try the bacalao (salt cod), cabrales (Asturian blue cheese) or fried egg with chorizo.
 Drooling yet?
 We are.